-Globalization, mergers, acquisitions, downsizing and bankruptcies have collectively turned our economy and traditional business models upside down.
+Globalization, mergers, acquisitions, downsizing, bankruptcies, and the pandemic have collectively turned our economy and traditional business models upside down.
 However, despite the churn, despite all of the complexities and changes that we have seen to our business ecosystem, there still exists one simple, basic business truth.

-- Empower your team and drive accountability closer to the customer; focus on outcomes and results versus activities and tasks.
+- Empower your team and drive accountability closer to the customer.
+Focus on outcomes and results versus activities and tasks.

-- Remain open to new ideas; foster a culture that encourages innovation, risk-taking, trust, and respect.
+- Remain open to new ideas.
+Foster a culture that encourages innovation, risk-taking, trust, and respect.

-- Link compensation, recognition and rewards programs directly to the business goals; celebrate wins, both large and small.
+- Link compensation, recognition and rewards programs directly to the business goals.
+Celebrate wins, both large and small.

 This is particularly true in a sales environment.
-So, be clear about the organization’s mission, your expectations and keep your sales people involved in all aspects of the sales and business planning to ensure clarity and “buy-in” at all levels.
+So be clear about the organization’s mission, your expectations and keep your sales people involved in all aspects of the sales planning process.
+This will help to ensure clarity and “buy-in” at all levels.

-COPYRIGHT © 2010-11 John Carroll
+COPYRIGHT © 2009-21 John Carroll